Onda Nova: Analysis

 Production company Olympus Filmes notes that, while the film is comedic, it does not fall under the genre of contemporary pornochanchadas films combining pornography and light comedy.
 This is because "it is a movie in which desire takes center stage, defining and driving the characters and the narrative ... by placing desire as an affirmation of identity and life, Onda Nova is the very negation of the dictatorship in force at the time".

 Release and reception

 The film was presented at the 7th São Paulo International Film Festival in 1983.
 The military regime banned the film soon after, thus the film was only able to be released almost one year later.
 Rather than being censored for one scene or another, the entire film was banned on the alleged grounds of being "amoral" as a whole.

 Despite initially being banned, Onda Nova became "cult" among other reasons due to its anti-sexist and inclusive vision and is considered a forerunner of the inclusion of queer identities in Brazilian cinema.
 The film was selected for the “Histoire(s) du Cinéma” section of the 77th edition of the renowned Locarno Film Festival in 2024, for which the film was restored in 4K.

+Onda Nova currently has a 5.5/10 on IMDB.